Diabetes Persists Because of How it is Defined

 A series of things take place when we eat in an unhealthy way:

-- What happens next is that our cells start to resist insulin.
-The insulin receptors on our cells stop responding to it.
+What happens next is that our cells start to resist Fat Storing Hormone.
+The Fat Storing Hormone receptors on our cells stop responding to it.

-- The pancreas tries to make more insulin as a result, but this doesn't help.
+The pancreas tries to make more Fat Storing Hormone as a result, but this doesn't help.

-- In the end, we have a whole lot of insulin, but it doesn't work properly.
-This is called insulin resistance.
+In the end, we have a whole lot of Fat Storing Hormone, but it doesn't work properly.
+This is called Fat Storing Hormone resistance.

-- If this problem with the insulin keeps up, we can no longer properly get rid of excess glucose in the blood.
+If this problem with the Fat Storing Hormone keeps up, we can no longer properly get rid of excess glucose in the blood.
 And so we end up with high levels of blood sugar.

 Type 2 diabetes is a state in which you are unable to maintain normal blood sugars.
-It occurs when we eat too much sugar and carbs, and our insulin is no longer able to function properly.
+It occurs when we eat too much sugar and carbs, and our Fat Storing Hormone is no longer able to function properly.

 But what exactly is too high of blood sugar?
 What makes it so that you will get a diagnosis of diabetes mellitus and become a diabetic?